gsanches118/shark-encounter-prediction/README.md

-# Shark Encounter Risk Prediction — Australia
+# Shark Encounter Risk Prediction in Australia

 Predicting the probability of a shark encounter (Low / Medium / High) for surfers, swimmers and ocean enthusiasts along the Australian coastline.